Flank/flank-dashboard/metrics/docs/02_sign_and_notarize_metrics_binaries.md

 Cons:
  - the script's bash syntax is not easy to understand
  - does not have a single configuration file
- - not a popular tool (only a few GitHub starts, does not have contributors)
+ - not a popular tool (only a few GitHub stars, does not have contributors)

 ### [notarize-cli](https://github.com/bacongravy/notarize-cli)